blackboard/anthologydevdocs/docs/developer-portal/dev-portal-start-here.md

    3. Type of parameter (either query parameter or path parameter).

 3. Beneath **Description** is a description of the parameter.
-4. The label next to **Since** lists the version of Blackboard Learn when the parameter was made available.
+4. The label next to **Since** lists the version of Blackboard LMS when the parameter was made available.
 5. Beneath the version indicator is a field that lists **Available values** when the parameter allows specific values.

 ![Endpoit parameter values](/assets/img/dev-portal-start-here-16.png)